United States Immigration and Customs Enforcement: Leadership

-First Trump administration
+Actions

-In the first presidency of Donald Trump, Trump enacted a hardline immigration policy intended to reduce immigration.
+Following a presidential campaign that centered immigration policy, Donald Trump enacted in his first presidency (2017–2021) a hardline immigration policy intended to reduce immigration.
 Shortly after taking office, he signed an executive order to increase ICE's staffing by 10,000 people, and to vastly expand ICE's immigration enforcement powers.
 While ICE largely prioritized people charged with serious crimes during the Obama administration, Trump's first administration directed the agency to target anybody it believed had entered the United States illegally.
 Subsequently, the number of encounters and arrests performed by ICE increased substantially, including the encounters and arrests of U.S. citizens.
 ICE began engaging in high-profile raids at places of employment, places of worship, and places of education.
-During this time, some Democratic lawmakers and progressive figures called for the abolition of ICE, and an overhaul of the United States immigration system.
+By 2020, growing numbers of Democratic lawmakers and progressive figures called for the abolition of ICE and an overhaul of the United States immigration system due to ICE's controversial practices.

 In 2018, a total of 19 HSI special agents in charge or SACs (who are the senior most officials in each investigative division) sent a letter to DHS secretary Kirstjen Nielsen and asked to be formally separated from ICE.
 These 19 SACs explained that HSI's investigative mission was repeatedly being hamstrung by ICE's civil immigration enforcement mission, saying that many jurisdictions limited their co-operation with HSI because of its linkage to the politically charged activity of ICE's Enforcement and Removal Operations (ERO), which is also housed under ICE.
 These senior leaders requested HSI be restructured as a stand-alone agency analogous to the Secret Service.
 It was also stated "No U.S. Department of Justice law enforcement agency is paired with another disparate entity, i.e., the FBI is not paired with the Bureau of Prisons or DEA."
-This letter was ultimately ignored by the administration and resulted in no institutional changes.
+This letter was ultimately ignored by the administration.